kranf/pronosticsjs/README.md

 Connect to mongoDB
 ```
-docker exec -it mongo-prono mongosh
+docker exec -it <container-name> mongosh
 use pronosticsjs
 ```

 ## Data Modeling